ihomelab/dnn4nilm_overview/README.md

 Content:
 * `DNN-NILM_Publication-List.xlsx` contains the list of the DNN-NILM publications that have been reviewed in the mentioned publication.
-It corresponds with minor differences in columns and nomenclature to table 3 in the publication and is provided to allow for easy searching and filtering.
+It corresponds with minor differences in columns and nomenclature to table 2 in the publication and is provided to allow for easy searching and filtering.
   Abbreviations are explained in the publication.
 * `Visualize_MAE.ipynb` and `Visualize_F1.ipynb` are the jupyter notebooks that
   have been used to generate the visualizations in the paper, i.e. figures 3 and 4.
+Please be aware that citation numbering might have changed in the final publication.
 * `DNN-NILM_low-freq_Performance.xlsx` contains the list of metrics extracted from the reviewed publications.
+Publications that did
+    * not report metrics,
+    * report metrics other than F_1-score or MAE or
-Publications that did not report metrics or just 'exotic' ones do not appear in the list.
+    * not report metrics according to the relevant evaluation scenario might not appear in the list.
 The file is the basis for the figures generated with the jupyter notebooks.
 Some explanations on the columns can be found in the tab `Explanations`.
 Please do not expect that *all* columns are filled up consistently.

 In case you are an author of one of the publications and feel that erroneous information has been compiled in our list, do either contact